CellMigrationLab/Fast4DReg/README.md

 *Figure 3: Apply user interface*

-2. Browse to the file that you want to which you want to apply the correction.
+**Select the path to the file to be corrected:** Navigate to your image to be corrected here.
-3. Browse to the settings file (called settings.csv)
+**Select the settings file (csv.):**.
+Navigate to your settings file (called settings.csv).

-4. Click ok.
-The corrected image will be saved to the same folder as everything else.
+2. Click ok.
+The corrected image will be saved to the same folder with the settingds file.

 Done!